pdimens/harpy/Modules/variantcalling.md

 - sample grouping file ([see below](#sample-grouping-file))
 |||

-You can call variants with Harpy by calling the `variants` module:
+After reads have been aligned, e.g. with `harpy align`, you can use those alignment files (`.bam`) to call variants in your data.
+Harpy can call variants using `bcftools mpileup`, which calls SNPs and indels primarily, or with `LEVIATHAN`, which only calls structural variants (SV) such as inversions and duplications.
+You can call variants with Harpy using the `variants` module:
 ```bash
 harpy variants OPTIONS...
 ```